Raindr0p/angel_framework/README.md

     jump::to('http://www.google.com');
   }); //build::post() method only response to post request
 ```
 As you can see, Angel supports variables in uri.
-Remember to pass them in your build:: code block. sql:: class is SQL command like.
+Remember to pass them in your build:: code block. **sql::** workflow is SQL command like.
 You can write them like this:
 ```PHP
 sql::select('table_name')->where('a=? and b=? or c="1"',[$a,$b])->order('a')->by('desc')->limit(5);
-//returns a result array or false if encounters error sql::delete('table_name')->where('a="hi"')->limit([2,6]);
+//returns a result array or false if encounters error

+sql::delete('table_name')->where('a="hi"')->limit([2,6]);

 sql::update('table_name')->this([
   'a'=>$update_data,
   'b'=>$update_data
 ])->where('a="hi"')->limit([2,6]);

 sql::insert('table_name')->this(['data_a','data_b'],['data_c','data_d']);
 ```
 Though remember to config your database connection in build/config.php.
 For jump::, besides to($url) method, Angel provides the following as well.